Lewin’s 3-Stage Model of Change Theory: Overview

 - Offer on-demand employee training and support

-- Explore digital adoption platforms such as Whatfix to be your partner in change with intuitive features such as interactive walkthroughs, customizable popups, and multi-format self-help content.
+- Explore digital adoption platforms (DAP) such as Whatfix to be your partner in change with intuitive features such as interactive walkthroughs, customizable popups, and multi-format self-help content.

 How Can Lewin’s Change Model Be Implemented?